blockchainofthings/Catenis-API-Docs/source/includes/read_message.md

 </aside>

 <aside class="warning">
-Catenis Enterprise restricts the size of a message that can be read at once (not in chunks) to no more than 100 MB.
+Catenis Enterprise restricts the size of the largest message that can be read in a single call to 15 MB.
 When that limit is exceeded, a <a href="#error_msg_149">[400] - Message too large for reading at once</a> error is returned.
  To work around that restriction when reading a large message, one must choose to read the message in chunks instead.
 </aside>

 > Sample response: